openssl/openssl/doc/designs/quic-design/quic-api.md

 - `SSL_MODE_ACCEPT_MOVING_WRITE_BUFFER` on or off
 - Blocking mode on or off

-**Blocking Considerations:** Blocks until all data is written or an error occurs if in blocking mode.
+**Blocking Considerations:** Blocks until libssl has accepted responsibility for (i.e., copied) all data provided, or an error occurs, if in blocking mode.

-TBD: Does SSL_ENABLE_PARTIAL_WRITE interact with blocking mode?

 #### `SSL_pending`